dumith-eranga/talks/tdd-why-bother/narration.md

 The intention of this talk was just to be a precursor to the change we wanted to see in the community - the adoption of TDD.
 This is merely the first step towards that goal - introducing the mindset shift.

-If there is enough interest from the community, we are happy to organise a series of hands-on sessions to help anyone who wants to develop this skill.
+If there is enough interest from the community, from you all and anyone else you refer to, we are happy to organise a series of hands-on training sessions to help anyone who wants to develop this skill.
 We will tackle the process of TDD incrementally from the basics to the advance topics like TDD at different layers and all the way upto going full-stack.
-I'm happy to announce that Vetstoria management is happy to fully sponsor this programme as a part of our CSR activities.
+I'm delighted to announce that Vetstoria is willing to fully sponsor this programme as a part of our CSR activities.

-You will be receiving an email soon, if not already, with a short form with some survey questions and a field to indicate your interest for the hands-on series.
+You will be receiving an email soon, if not already, with a form that you can fill to express your interest for this trainig programme.
+Feel free to forward the email to anyone else whoul you think could benefit from the programme.

+In addition, you will receive link to fill-out a short survey form to give us your feedback about the session and also mention your key takeaways from the session.
+For every submission of the form, I will send a response with my intended key take aways of the session so you can compare and watch the recording if you have messed out something.